Katy has sold clothing on Mercari and Poshmark for years and does most of her thrift shopping online using eBay, Poshmark, and Mercari.

-If you're considering selling on Poshmark you might be wondering how difficult it is and whether you'll make any sales.
+If you're considering selling on Poshmark, you might be wondering how difficult it is and whether you'll make any sales.
 Read on to learn all about my experience and some tips to get you started!

 Poshmark Seller Review

 Poshmark wasn't quite what I expected when I started out.
-It ended up being more work than I anticipated just to sell items in my closet.
+It ended up being a lot of work just to sell items in my closet.

-This is an overview of Poshmark and my experience selling my own clothes on the site.
+This is an overview of Poshmark and my experience of selling my own clothes on the site.
 I didn’t source the clothes or intend to run my Poshmark closet as a business.
-Sellers who use Poshmark as a full-time income might have a different perspective on the app.
+Sellers who use Poshmark as a full-time job might have a different perspective on the app.

 Be sure to read about staying safe as a Posh seller before you get started.
-Then consider these pros and con to decide whether it's for you:
+Then consider these pros and cons to decide whether it's for you.

 I didn't fully grasp all these pros and cons until I sold for a few months.
 Read on to learn more about each one and how it affected my sales and profits.

-I listed "Easy Shipping" as pro.
-This is because Poshmark charges buyers a flat fee for shipping a provides a shipping label.
-All I had to was pack the clothes in a Priority Mail box and and drop off at the post office.
+I listed "Easy Shipping" because Poshmark charges buyers a flat fee for shipping a provides a shipping label.
+All I had to was pack the clothes in a Priority Mail box and drop off at the post office.

 Seller Fees (20%)